 - Why do I need a book marketing plan?

 Whether your book is self-published or traditionally published, you should develop a book marketing plan.
 A book marketing plan is a document that outlines your marketing and sales goals, as well as how you will achieve them.
-Your book marketing plan will identify your target audience and competition, summarize your strategies for attracting readers, book sellers and reporters, and outline your book marketing budget.
+Your plan will identify your target audience and competition, summarize your strategies for attracting readers, booksellers and reporters, and outline your budget.
 With a focused plan, you can allocate your marketing budget appropriately.
 Consider these tips for creating a book marketing plan.